Deploy to Netlify Button

 The link where the button takes your users to:

 https://app.netlify.com/start/deploy.
-This link requires the Git repository as a parameter, for example:
+This link requires the public Git repository as a parameter, for example:

 To help you with our favourite markup languages, just enter the Git repository address in the box below and we’ll create the code in different formats:

 You can provide a set of default values for your template directly in the template’s git repository.
 Create a

 netlify.toml file in the root of the repository, if you don’t have it already.
 We’ll read the information from there.
 This file can also be used to set options for continuous deployment, you can read more about it in the deploy contexts documentation

 [template] section in that file, you can set two directives: